Strength Training Exercises for Seniors: Everything You Need to Know

 Lunge

 Stand tall with your arms down at your sides.
-Step back with your right foot, placing your toes on the ground and keeping your heel lifted.
+Step back with your right foot, placing the ball of your foot on the ground with your heel lifted.

 From this staggered stance, bend your front (left) knee to slowly lower your body as far as comfortable.
 Allow your back knee to bend as well until it hovers a few inches above the floor, but keep your weight pressed into your front heel.
 Draw your lower belly in, and lift your chest.